Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Tiwi has a median taxpayer income of $56,844 and an average of $66,201 based on postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is slightly above the national average, contrasting with Greater Darwin's median income of $65,522 and average income of $75,260 in the same period.
-As of September 2025, estimated incomes would be approximately $63,671 (median) and $74,152 (average), accounting for a 12.01% growth since financial year 2022.
-Census data indicates that household, family, and personal incomes in Tiwi cluster around the 70th percentile nationally.
-The income distribution shows that the $1,500 - $2,999 bracket dominates with 32.5% of residents (840 people), which is similar to the metropolitan region where this cohort represents 36.7%.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 68th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+The median taxpayer income in Tiwi SA2 is $56,844, with an average of $66,201, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is slightly above the national average, contrasting with Greater Darwin's median income of $65,522 and average income of $75,260.
+Based on Wage Price Index growth of 12.01% from financial year 2022 to September 2025, estimated incomes would be approximately $63,671 (median) and $74,152 (average).
+Census data shows that household, family, and personal incomes in Tiwi cluster around the 69th percentile nationally.
+The income distribution reveals that the $1,500 - 2,999 bracket dominates with 32.5% of residents (840 people), similar to the metropolitan region where this cohort also represents 36.7%.
+High housing costs consume 15.3% of income, but strong earnings place disposable income at the 68th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income